(Financial Year End 31/12/2021)

 Grant Thornton has included appropriate anti-slavery and human trafficking provisions into our Republic of Ireland and Northern Ireland terms of business with clients.

-Grant Thornton has procedures in place pertaining to our employment practices.
+Grant Thornton Ireland* has procedures in place pertaining to our employment practices.

-- Robust recruitment processes in line with Republic of Ireland or Northern Ireland (UK) employment law (as applicable), including “right to work” document checks, contracts of employment, and checks to ensure all employees are above minimum working age (16).
+- Robust recruitment processes in line with Republic of Ireland, Northern Ireland (UK) and the Isle of Man** employment law (as applicable), including “right to work” document checks, contracts of employment, and checks to ensure all employees are above minimum working age (16).

 - Market-related pay and reward, which is reviewed annually and linked to professional services firms benchmarks.